Call us at +44 20 33 64 59 06

 How to Test a Product’s Demand Before Investing a lot in Inventory

-KWFinder also shows you the top 10 search results for each keyword, which can be helpful in getting an overview on what the websites that rank highly are all about.
+KWFinder also shows you the top 10 search results for each keyword, which can be helpful in getting an overview of what the websites that rank highly are all about.

 Alternatively, you can also try to figure out what is trending.
 Sure, keyword tools are always helpful in gauging how popular something is, at least in terms of search volume.
-However, websites like Trendhunter and SpringWise try to keep up with new products in all kinds of genres based on tradefairs.
+However, websites like Trendhunter and SpringWise try to keep up with new products in all kinds of genres based on the latest trade fairs.

 (Source: Trendhunter.com)

-Remember the old cliché: content is king.
-Having fresh, relevant content on your site is a great way to rank higher in Google’s search results, so having a content marketing plan should be part of your plans.
+Remember the old cliche: content is king.
+Having fresh, relevant content on your site is a great way to rank higher in Google’s search results, so content marketing should be part of your plans.
 In other words, create a blog for your website.
 It’s simply an SEO thing.
 Just make sure you do it consistently.

-As was mentioned above, it’s about SEO.
-If you have those special keywords that your niche market ends up typing into Google placed all over your website, there’s a good chance Google will place your website high in the search results.
+As was mentioned above, part of it is SEO.
+If your blog/website has all those special keywords that your niche market uses, there’s a good chance Google will place your website high in the search results for those relevant search terms.
+With high rankings comes more traffic.

 As was mentioned before, it can help to create a customer persona of your ideal audience, especially before you start writing.
 What other interests and hobbies do they have?
 What special lingo do they use?
-What is looked up at in their world, and what does this niche look down on?
+What is looked up to in their world?
+What does this niche look down on?

 Just remember to write for them, not for your products.
 If you sell football items, then you might want to write blogs about why Messi’s new boots are so good for your ankles, even if you don’t sell that particular model.
 You can still link to a similar product or find a smooth way to talk about something that you do sell, like an ankle brace.